At Chelmsford CHESS we want to help you get back on your feet after your recent experience.

 Each one of our service users is assigned a Support worker whilst they are with us.
 This helps to find the key opportunities and challenges that face the individual.
 The support worker’s role is to meet with the person regularly and help them to progress on with their life.

-CHESS change programme includes: an instant access night shelter where service users will have access to their own room, phone, internet and pc’s, washing and laundry facilities.
+CHESS change programme includes: a direct access night shelter where service users will have access to their own room, phone, internet and pc’s, washing and laundry facilities.
 They have access to this from 7pm – 9am Monday to Friday, 7pm – 10am on a Saturday and 5pm – 9am on a Sunday.
 Once in a position we will be able to move the service user onto our annex where they receive their front door key and can come and go as they please.
 There is continued support given to all of our service users from when they join CHESS.
 From the annex, Service users will be given the opportunity to move onto one of our 4 move on properties before moving out of CHESS into a more permanent accommodation.
 CHESS is only able to accommodate people for up to 2 years.

 How do you find accommodation for someone who is or has been homeless?